 FUNCTION OR SERVICE FEE GST INC GST STATUS Application for certificate from Council as to weed control notices, expenses and charges on land (Biosecurity Act 2015 Clause 28 (2) of Schedule 7 - Savings, transitional and other provisions). \$90.00 Exempt Certificate - special urgent property report. \$200.00 \$220.00 Taxable Entry onto private land to carry out treatment work for fail to comply with individual biosecurity direction (under Sections 128 & 133 of the Biosecurity Act 2015) if undertaken by Council (per inspector plus cost of chemical). \$80.00/hr \$88.00 Taxable Entry onto private land to carry out treatment work for fail to comply with individual biosecurity direction (under Sections 128 & 133 of the Biosecurity Act 2015) if undertaken by a contractor engaged by Council (per contractor plus cost of chemical).
 Contractor charge plus GST plus cost of chemical (if not included in contractor's cost plus 15% of contractors charge or \$100.00, whichever is the higher) for administration and supervision.
-Taxable Inspection of private property as part of Council's regulatory function after the service of an individual biosecurity direction (under Section 128 & 133 of the Biosecurity Act 2015). \$80.00/hr \$88.00 Taxable Preparation and accepting a biosecurity undertaking by a person (under the provisions of Sections 142 & 146 of the Biosecurity Act 2015). \$220.00 \$242.00 Taxable Entry onto premises to carry out work where a person fails to comply with a biosecurity undertaking (under Section 147 of the Biosecurity Act 2015), by Council. \$80/hr including travelling time plus 80 cents per km. \$88.00 Taxable iii) Other Services Provided a) Advice b) General Enquiries
+Taxable Subsequent inspection of private property as part of Council's regulatory function after the service of an individual biosecurity direction or Biosecurity Undertaking (under Sections 128 & 133 and 147 of the Biosecurity Act 2015). \$136.36 \$150.00 Taxable Preparation and accepting a biosecurity undertaking by a person (under the provisions of Sections 142 & 146 of the Biosecurity Act 2015). \$220.00 \$242.00 Taxable iii) Other Services Provided a) Advice b) General Enquiries